gitjpk/stringz/README.md

 ## How to "download"

 Last version of the file is under /stringz/ folder.<br>
-Direct link is here: https://github.com/gitjpk/stringz/raw/main/stringz/Stringz_v2.2.xlsx
+Direct link is here: https://github.com/gitjpk/stringz/raw/main/stringz/Stringz_v2.2.xlsx<br>

+Version 3 is currently in beta phase - no support nor documentation yet.

 ## How to "install"